steelheaddigital/elastalert-ui/readme.md

 `docker-compose up -d`

+5. Create the elastalert_status index
+    1. Get the container ID of the elasticsearch container by executing

+    `docker ps`

+    2. Once you have the container ID, run the following to create the index

+    `docker exec -it {CONTAINER ID} bash -c "cd /opt/elastalert && elastalert-create-index"`

-5. On your local machine make sure you have node and npm installed.
+6. On your local machine make sure you have node and npm installed.
-6. Change to the client directory
+7. Change to the client directory

 `cd client`

-7. Install angular-cli
+8. Install angular-cli

 `npm install -g @angular/cli`

-8. Start the client.
+9. Start the client

 `npm start`

-9. You should now see the app running on http://localhost:4200 in your browser.
+10. You should now see the app running on http://localhost:4200 in your browser.
 The API server is running at http://localhost:3000.
 All calls to /api are proxied to localhost:3000 by angular cli.

 A few other useful commands
 ---------------------------